Symplectic higher Auslander correspondence for type A

-Let $\kk$ be any field.
 The classical Auslander correspondence (\cite[Section~III.4]{Auslander71}, \cite[Section~VI.5]{ARS95}) establishes a bijection between Morita equivalence classes of certain $\kk$-algebras:

-where $\text{gl.dim}\Gamma$ and $\text{dom.dim}\Gamma$ respectively denote the \emph{global} and \emph{dominant} dimensions of a $\kk$-algebra $\Gamma$ in the sense of \cite{Auslander55} and \cite{Tachikawa64}.
+where $\gldim \Gamma$ and $\domdim\Gamma$ respectively denote the \emph{global} and \emph{dominant} dimensions of a $\kk$-algebra $\Gamma$ in the sense of \cite{Auslander55} and \cite{Tachikawa64}.
 We recall that the latter is defined as the largest number $d$ such that, in a minimal injective coresolution of any $\Gamma$-module $M$

 the injective modules $I_0, I_1,\dots, I_{d-1}$ are also projective.
-Algebras satisfying the right-most inequalities of (\ref{eq:Auslcorr}) are called \emph{Auslander algebras}.
-Under (\ref{eq:Auslcorr}), the Auslander algebra $\Gamma_{\Lambda}$ associated to a $\kk$-algebra $\Lambda$ of finite representation type is the endomorphism algebra $\Gamma_{\Lambda}:=\End_{\Lambda}(M)$ of any additive generator $M$ of the category of finitely generated left $\Lambda$-modules $\Mod\Lambda$.
-The algebraic structure of Auslander algebras encode all information of $\Mod\Lambda$, and it is known \cite[Section~VII.1]{ARS95} that the Auslander-Reiten quiver (as in \cite{ARS95}) of $\Lambda$ coincides with the quiver underlying $\Gamma_{\Lambda}^{\op}$.
+Algebras satisfying the right-most inequalities of \eqref{eq:Auslcorr} are called \emph{Auslander algebras}.
+Given a $\kk$-algebra $\Lambda$ of finite representation type, the Auslander correspondence \eqref{eq:Auslcorr} is explicitly realised by

+for any additive generator $M$ of $\Mod\Lambda$.
+The \emph{Auslander\textendash Reiten quiver} associated to $\Lambda$, detailed in \cite[Section~VII]{ARS95}, gives a combinatorial way to describe how the algebraic structure of Auslander algebras encodes part of the information of $\Mod\Lambda$.
+It is known \cite[Section~VII.1]{ARS95} that the Auslander\textendash Reiten quiver of $\Lambda$ coincides with the quiver underlying $\Gamma_{\Lambda}^{\op}$.

-Building on the foundations of this classical theory, Iyama introduced in \cite{Iyama1} a new class of finite-dimensional algebras $\Gamma$, called \emph{$d$-dimensional Auslander algebras} or \emph{higher Auslander algebras}, satisfying the inequalities
+Building on the foundations of this classical theory, Iyama introduced in \cite{Iyama1,Iyama3} a new class of finite-dimensional algebras $\Gamma$, called \emph{$d$-dimensional Auslander algebras} or \emph{higher Auslander algebras}, satisfying the inequalities

-Higher Auslander algebras allowed for the formulation of the $d$-dimensional analogue of (\ref{eq:Auslcorr}), known as \emph{higher Auslander correspondence} (\cite[Theorem~0.2]{Iyama1}).
-This powerful result gives a bijection between the set of equivalence classes of finite $d$-cluster-tilting subcategories $\mathcal{U}^{(d)}$ of $\Mod \Lambda$ for finite-dimensional algebras $\Lambda$, and Morita-equivalence classes of $(d+1)$-dimensional Auslander algebras.
+Higher Auslander algebras allowed for the formulation of the $d$-dimensional analogue of \eqref{eq:Auslcorr}, known as \emph{higher Auslander correspondence} \cite[Theorem~0.2]{Iyama1}.
+This powerful result gives a bijection between the set of equivalence classes of finite \emph{$d$-cluster-tilting subcategories} $\mathcal{U}^{(d)}$ of $\Mod \Lambda$ for finite-dimensional algebras $\Lambda$ admitting an additive generator, and Morita-equivalence classes of $(d+1)$-dimensional Auslander algebras.
 The correspondence is explicitly realised by